alexfiodorov02/alexfiodorov02/README.md

-<p>Software Engineer pursuing a B.S./M.S. in Computer Science at the University of Memphis.
-Experienced in full-stack development with skills in Ruby on Rails, Django, Python, JavaScript, and SQL.
+<p>Experienced in full-stack development with skills in Ruby on Rails, Django, Python, JavaScript, and SQL.
 Passionate and eager to contribute to impactful projects.
 Always learning and ready for new challenges.</p>

   <div align=center>
     <a href="https://github.com/anuraghazra/github-readme-stats">